github/docs/content/github/setting-up-and-managing-your-github-profile/managing-contribution-graphs-on-your-profile/why-are-my-contributions-not-showing-up-on-my-profile.md

 - You have starred the repository.

 ## Common reasons that contributions are not counted
+Notes:
+When rebasing commits, the original authors of the commit and the person who rebased the commits, whether on the command line or on GitHub, receive contribution credit.
 {% data reusables.pull_requests.pull_request_merges_and_contributions %}

 ### Commit was made less than 24 hours ago